The Ultimate Fifth Wheel Guide & the Best Fifth Wheel RVs

 Who are typical fifth wheel owners?

 Trailing only conventional travel trailers, fifth wheels are the second most popular RV types, accounting for 20% of RV owners.
-An RV Owner Demographic Profile from Go RVing shows young families make up 27%of fifth wheel owners, while 34% are Millennials or Gen Zs and 24 percent are first-time owners.
+An RV Owner Demographic Profile from Go RVing shows young families make up 27% of fifth wheel owners, while 34% are Millennials or Gen Zs and 24% are first-time owners.

 Fifth wheels are, on average, used roughly 30 days out of the year.
 They are used most often in summer (85%), followed by fall (61%), spring (50%) and winter (36%).
 Just over half of fifth wheel owners prefer to stay at private campgrounds or state parks, while a little more than a third favor national parks or campgrounds.

-In terms of demographics, 46% are between the ages of 18 to 34, while 54% are ages 55 and older.
+In terms of demographics, 46% are between the ages of 18 to 34, while more than half of all fifth wheel owners are 55 and older.
 59% of those with a fifth wheel are female, and 41% are male.

 What are the advantages and disadvantages of owning a fifth wheel?